alkgrove/Pixie-Daemon/README.md

 Manually stop the daemon with **sudo service pixied stop**.
 This may take a minute or more.

 To see the daemon status use **sudo systemctl status pixied**.
+Originally, this was written with the double forking daemon of old, of which, systemd can do quite odd and disturbing things to your daemon.
+So I removed it to be a simple style daemon.
+Good luck with that.